-2.3 Criteria for the identification of material information
+3.2 Criteria for the identification of material information

-44. Assessing the materiality of information is a step that follows the materiality assessment leading to the identification of material matters to be reported on (see chapter 3 Step B: Identification of the actual and potential impacts, risks and opportunities) and it is applied at the more granular level of Disclosure Requirements or datapoints.
-ESRS 1 paragraphs 31, 33-35 set requirements on how to assess materiality of information.
+- 31.44.
+The concept of Assessing the materiality of information is complementary to a step that follows the materiality assessment that leads leading to the identification of material matters to be reported on (see chapters 2 What is the double materiality assessment? and chapter 3.1 Step B: Identification of all material the actual and potential impacts, risks and opportunities of the undertaking) and it is applied at the more granular level of Disclosure Requirements or datapoints.
+ESRS 1 paragraphs 31, 33-35 set requirements on how to assess materiality of information. - 32.45.
+The criteria to assess the materiality of information are based on relevance as described in ESRS 1 paragraph 31: (a) the significance of the information in relation to the matter it depicts or (b) its decision-usefulness.
+This is decision-usefulness for the primary users of generalpurposegeneral-purpose financial information (i.e., financial materiality focussed ond/or for those users whose interest is on the undertaking's impactingacts (i.e., impact materiality).
+In practice, information that is material under the perspective (b) (decision-usefulness) is in many if not most cases also material under the perspective

-- 45. The criteria to assess the materiality of information are based on relevance as described in ESRS 1 paragraph 31: (a) the significance of the information in relation to the matter it depicts or (b) its decision-usefulness.
-This is decision-usefulness for the primary users of general-purpose financial information (i.e., financial materiality focused) and/or for those users whose interest is on the undertaking's impacts (i.e., impact materiality).
-In practice, information that is material under perspective (b) (decision-usefulness) is in many if not most cases also material under perspective (a) (significance).
-However, there could be cases where a piece of information is significant to depict the impacts of the undertaking on people or the environment, without necessarily being an input for the users of the sustainability statement in its decision-making.
+- (a) (significance).
+However, there could be cases where a piece of information is significant to depict the impacts of the undertaking on people or the environment, without necessarily being an input for the userusers of the sustainability statement in its decision-making, as the ultimate beneficiary is not a user of the sustainability statement.
 When a matter is material from both an impact and a financial perspective, the information needs of the two groups of users (investors and others) is or can be the same in practice.
-In other cases, the information may differ (refer to FAQ 21). - 46.
-In addition, the undertaking needs to apply the general requirements on fundamental qualitative characteristics of information (relevance and faithful representation) and the enhancing qualitative characteristics of information (comparability, verifiability and understandability), refer to ESRS 1 Appendix B. - 47.
+In other cases, this the information may differ (refer to FAQ 21). - 33.46.
+These criteria support the identification of the information to be reported, in In addition to, the general requirement undertaking needs to apply the general requirements on fundamental qualitative characteristics of information (relevance and faithful representation) and the enhancing qualitative characteristics of information (comparability, verifiability and understandability) (see), refer to ESRS 1 Appendix B)... - 34.47.
 ESRS 2 IRO 2 requires an explanation of how the undertaking has determined the material information to be disclosed in relation to the impacts, risks and opportunities that it has assessed to be material, including the use of thresholds and/or how it has implemented the criteria in ESRS 1 chapter 3.2 Material matters and materiality of information.

-2.4 Scope of application of the materiality of information
+3.3 2.4 Scope of application of the materiality of information